ptmt/ptmt.github.com/posts/2026/state-of-development.md

 We still have hope.
 We still have work.

-- Native macOS apps is incredibly frustrating
+- Native macOS apps is incredibly frustratingrly